W3 Wine School

 Volcanic soils are formed from volcanic ash and lava stones broken down (from weathering) to soil.
 They are rich in iron and other minerals, and they have excellent drainage as well as good heat and water retention.

-Volcanic soils can impart unique flavors and aromas to wine grapes.
+Volcanic soils can impact unique flavors and aromas to wine.

 These grapes thrives in volcanic soil: